maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 - Make sure that you have read the [Ansible module conventions](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html)
 - Each module should typically wrap around one step-cli command or a set of closely related commands.
   The modules name should reflect this.
 For example, step_ca_provisioner performs the same functionality as "step ca provisioner add/remove".
-- Make sure to use the doc fragment and utils already present.
+- Make sure to use the doc fragment and utils already present, specifically the connection fragments used for parameters like --ca-url and --offline.
-  You can also add additional utils if they can be used in multiple modules.
 - If you need to call `step-cli`, do so via `run_step_cli_command()` in `run.py`.
-  This function automatically assembles command-line arguments for you - all you need to do is provide it with a simple mapping dict.
+  This function automatically assembles command-line arguments for you - all you need to do is provide it with a simple dict of module parameters mapped to their CLI equivalent.
 It also handles errors and check mode for you
 - If you need to troubleshoot inside the ansible-test container, add `--docker-terminate never` to the call inside the hacking script.
 The container will then persist even on failure, and you can debug it